| The

 believed to have been built around 1733, making it possibly the oldest

-surviving structure on the coast.
 During its long service it has served in

 many capacities including that of salt fish store, salmon packing house,